lando/lando/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: Docs
+name: Documentation
-about: Something to do with docs.
+about: Something to do with documentation.
 Note that this issue will get transferred over to `lando/docs`
 labels: documentation
 ---